Azure kingfisher: Distribution and habitat

 The azure kingfisher is found in northern and eastern Australia and Tasmania, as well as the lowlands of New Guinea and neighbouring islands, and out to North Maluku and Romang.

 The contact zone between the mainland Australian subspecies is along the east coast of Far North Queensland, between Cairns and Princess Charlotte Bay, and that of the New Guinea ones between Simbu Province and the northern Huon Peninsula, as well as south of Cenderawasih Bay.

 The habitat of the azure kingfisher includes the banks of vegetated creeks, lakes, swamps, tidal estuaries, and mangroves.

 It is common in the north of its range, tending to uncommon in the south.
 It is generally sedentary, although some seasonal migration may occur.

 Behaviour

 Feeding

 The azure kingfisher feeds on small fish, crustaceans (such as shrimps, amphipods and freshwater yabbies), water beetles, spiders, locusts, and small frogs or tadpoles.
 It is often difficult to see until it quickly darts from a perch above water.

 Breeding

 The breeding season of the azure kingfisher is from September to April in northern Australia and from August to February in southern Australia, sometimes with two broods.

 The nest is in a chamber at the end of a 1 m long burrow in an earthen creek bank.
 A clutch of 4–6 white, rounded, glossy eggs, measuring 22 x 19 mm, is laid.
 Both parents incubate the eggs for 20–22 days, and then feed the hatchlings for a further 3 to 5 weeks.
-The nests are occasionally destroyed by floods and their contents may be taken by the brown snake.
+The nests are occasionally destroyed by floods and their contents may be taken by brown snakes.